keyboardio/Chrysalis/doc/releasing.md

 ========================

 This is a work in progress document that explains the general steps of cutting a Chrysalis release.
-Some of this could - and should - be automated better, any help that gets us going towards that is most appreciated.
+All of these steps are automated by the scripts in `tools/release/`, but for clarity, the process is explained here step by step, too.

 First and foremost, we need to update the version in [package.json](../package.json).
 If it's a bugfix release, bump the last number.